macformula/racecar/docs/docs/firmware/can-traffic.md

-# Calculating CAN traffic
+# Calculating CAN Traffic

-In order to calculate the CAN load, we must declare a few variables and their importance within the CAN protocol.
+In order to calculate the CAN load, we must define a few variables related to the CAN protocol.

 ## Baud